 Aloe vera health benefits

 Research has identified 75 potentially active components in aloe vera.
 These include vitamins, minerals, and enzymes.
 Moreover, aloe vera provides us with 20 amino acids and 7 (out of 9) essential amino acids that the human body cannot produce.

 Further, the latex of the aloe plant contains anthraquinones.
 These are naturally occurring organic compounds that may relieve constipation.
 We often see anthraquinones as the main active constituent in herbs used for laxatives.
-This is because anthraquinones stimulate our large intestine by increasing water content.(3)
+This is because anthraquinones stimulate our large intestine by increasing water content.(6)

 Our body is designed to keep a proper balance between acid and alkali.
-It is measured on a pH scale from 0 to 14, 0 being highly acidic, 14 being highly alkaline.
+It is measured on a pH scale from 0 to 14, with 0 being highly acidic and 14 being highly alkaline.
 The ideal pH level falls between 7.35 and 7.45.
-In this range, the fluids and tissues in our body can do their work and we can function properly.(4)(5)
+In this range, the fluids and tissues in our body can do their work and we can function properly.(6)(7)

 Different parts of our body have different pH levels.
 For example, with a pH of 3.5, our stomach is acidic and must remain that way in order to break the food down.
 On the other hand, our blood is almost neutral.
-This makes sense because we rely on the blood to transport substances around our body without reacting with them.(6)
+This makes sense because we rely on the blood to transport substances around our body without reacting with them.(8)

 Aloe vera gel

 Most of the bioactive compounds, meaning the vitamins, minerals, amino acids, and antioxidants, are contained in the gel of the aloe vera.(10) Aloe vera gel contains powerful nutrients that have been shown to inhibit the growth of harmful bacteria.(11) These protective properties become more significant as the aloe vera ages.(12)